Eureka Dunes in Death Valley National Park perfect for adventurers

 Hats, an umbrella or a shade tarp come in handy because there is no shade by the dunes.
 Postpone your trip if rain threatens because the roads can flood.
 Always check the park’s web site or stop at the visitor center for an accurate map to for driving in the park, and get the morning update on closures and weather before setting out.

 To get there from the hub of Death Valley National Park, in the Furnace Creek area, it is about a 97-mile drive, with roughly 40 miles of that on rough, one-lane, gravel roads.
-There is an alternative route to reach the dunes from Big Pine, Calif. www.nps.gov/deva.
+There is an alternative route to reach the dunes from Big Pine, California. www.nps.gov/deva